Moravian star

-The Moravian star is popular in places where there are Moravian Christian congregations world wide.
+The Moravian star is popular in places where there are Moravian Christian congregations worldwide.
 The stars take their English name from the Moravian Church, originating in Moravia.
 In Germany, they are known as Herrnhut stars, named after the Moravian Mother Community in Saxony, Germany, where they were first commercially produced.
 With the rise of ecumenism, the use of the Moravian star has spread beyond the Moravian Church to other Christian denominations, such as the Lutheran Church and Catholic Church, as well as the Methodist Church.

 History

 The first Moravian star is known to have originated in the 1830s at the Moravian Boys' School in Niesky, Germany, as a geometry lesson or project.
 The first mention is of a 110-point star for the 50th anniversary of the Paedagogium (classical school for boys) in Niesky.
 Around 1880, Peter Verbeek, an alumnus of the school, began making the stars and their instructions available for sale through his bookstore.
 His son Harry went on to found the Herrnhut Star Factory, which was the main source of stars until World War I. Although heavily damaged at the end of World War II, the Star Factory resumed manufacturing them.
 Briefly taken over by the government of East Germany in the 1950s, the factory was returned to the Moravian Church-owned Abraham Dürninger Company, which continues to make the stars in Herrnhut.
 Other star-making companies and groups have sprung up since then.
 Some Moravian congregations have congregation members who build and sell the stars as fund raisers.